History of Italy: Unification (1814–1861)

-One of the most influential revolutionary groups was the Carbonari (charcoal-burners), a secret organization formed in southern Italy early in the 19th century.
+One of the most influential revolutionary groups was the Carbonari (charcoal burners), a secret organization formed in southern Italy early in the 19th century.
 Inspired by the principles of the French Revolution, its members were mainly drawn from the middle class and intellectuals.
-After the Congress of Vienna divided the Italian peninsula among the European powers, the Carbonari movement spread into the Papal States, the Kingdom of Sardinia, the Grand Duchy of Tuscany, the Duchy of Modena and the Kingdom of Lombardy–Venetia.
+After the Congress of Vienna, the Carbonari movement spread into the Papal States, the Kingdom of Sardinia, the Grand Duchy of Tuscany, the Duchy of Modena and the Kingdom of Lombardy–Venetia.
 The revolutionaries were so feared that the reigning authorities passed an ordinance condemning to death anyone who attended a Carbonari meeting.
-The society, however, continued to exist and was at the root of many of the political disturbances in Italy from 1820 until after unification.
 The Carbonari condemned Napoleon III to death for failing to unite Italy, and the group almost succeeded in assassinating him in 1858.
 Many leaders of the unification movement were at one time members of this organization.
-(Note: Napoleon III, as a young man, fought on the side of the 'Carbonari'.)

 In this context, in 1847, the first public performance of the song Il Canto degli Italiani, the Italian national anthem since 1946, took place.
-Il Canto degli Italiani, written by Goffredo Mameli set to music by Michele Novaro, is also known as the Inno di Mameli, after the author of the lyrics, or Fratelli d'Italia, from its opening line.

 Two prominent radical figures in the unification movement were Giuseppe Mazzini and Giuseppe Garibaldi.
 The more conservative constitutional monarchic figures included the Count of Cavour and Victor Emmanuel II, who would later become the first king of a united Italy.
 Mazzini's activity in revolutionary movements caused him to be imprisoned soon after he joined.
 While in prison, he concluded that Italy could – and therefore should – be unified and formulated his program for establishing a free, independent, and republican nation with Rome as its capital.
-After Mazzini's release in 1831, he went to Marseille, where he organized a new political society called La Giovine Italia (Young Italy).
-The new society, whose motto was "God and the People," sought the unification of Italy.
+After Mazzini's release in 1831, he went to Marseille, where he organized a new political society called La Giovine Italia (Young Italy) seeking the unification of Italy.
+Garibaldi participated in an uprising in Piedmont in 1834, was sentenced to death, and escaped to South America.
+He returned to Italy in 1848.
 The creation of the Kingdom of Italy was the result of concerted efforts by Italian nationalists and monarchists loyal to the House of Savoy to establish a united kingdom encompassing the entire Italian Peninsula.

-The Kingdom of Sardinia industrialized from 1830 onward.
+Sardinia industrialized from 1830 onward.
 A constitution, the Statuto Albertino was enacted in the year of revolutions, 1848, under liberal pressure.
 Under the same pressure, the First Italian War of Independence was declared on Austria.
-After initial success the war took a turn for the worse and the Kingdom of Sardinia lost.
+After initial success, the war took a turn for the worse and the Kingdom of Sardinia lost.

-Garibaldi, a native of Nice (then part of the Kingdom of Sardinia), participated in an uprising in Piedmont in 1834, was sentenced to death, and escaped to South America.
-He spent fourteen years there, taking part in several wars, and returned to Italy in 1848.